-Financial Goal: We need to raise $7000 annually to cover the costs of rent, operations and programs.
+The financial goal: We need to raise $9600 annually to cover the costs of rent, operations and programs.

 You are invited to donate to the Refugee Centre Project - France.
 By doing so, you will show your solidarity with refugees and churches in Lille and help our friends recover from displacement and begin to rebuild their lives.

-We also have need of people to assist with various creative and practical programming needs that are well-suited to both short-term teams as well as long-term missionaries.
+We also need teammates to assist with various creative and practical programming needs that are well-suited to both short-term teams as well as long-term missionaries.
 Interested in learning more?
-Click the blue button below.
+Click the button below.

 Various local churches and community organisations